 “OBJECTIVE: To understand the relationship between fluorosis and adult osteoarthritis through the investigation of fluorosis-afflicted villages.
 METHODS: X-ray radiography of right hands was performed on 227 adults over the age of 40 from fluorosis-afflicted villages, and adult osteoarthritis was diagnosed using accumulated scores based on the obtained results.
 RESULTS: The identification rate of osteoarthritis in fluorosis-afflicted regions was 59.03%, and the mean accumulated score was 3.85, both significantly higher than those for the control population (identification rate was 23.6%, mean accumulated score was 0.72); patients with osteoarthritis caused by fluorosis accounted for a considerable portion of the osteoarthritis population.
 CONCLUSIONS: Fluorosis may lead to osteoarthritis, and also acts as a confounding factor of adult Kashin-Beck disease (KBD) in a portion of patients.”

 Bao W, et al. (2003).
 Report of investigations on adult hand osteoarthritis in Fengjiabao Village, Asuo Village, and Qiancheng Village.
 Chinese Journal of Endemiology 22(6):517-18.
-[FAN's translation]
+(Translated from Chinese to English by FAN)

 “”[A]rthopathy and arthritis affected a significant number of the (fluorosis) patients, resulting in functional disability. . . .
 The physical signs of brick-tea type skeletal fluorosis were elbow, shoulder and knee articular dysfunction, which was the most common pathology.
 X-ray examination revealed that the interosseous membrane ossification, tendon attachment calcification and articular degeneration were the causes of these functional disorders.”